 The BOT owns approximately 3.3 million acres of uplands (3.1 million acres of conservation lands and 0.2 million acres of non-conservation lands).
 In addition, there are 0.5 million acres of conservation easements.
 Most of this land is actively used by state agencies for recreation or conservation purposes, and is protected by the Florida Constitution to preserve Florida’s natural and cultural resources.

-A. If property is cleared through the disposition process and becomes surplus, it will be placed on the Division of State Lands sales list and could be sold to the public.
-It would be listed on the DSL website.
+If property is cleared through the disposition process and becomes surplus, it will be placed on the Division of State Lands sales list and could be sold to the public.
+It would be listed on the State Lands' website.

 Q. What are the reasons for surplusing specific properties?